AdobeDocs/workfront.en/help/workfront-basics/work-with-custom-forms/add-a-custom-form-to-an-object.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`.
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.

 ## Prerequisite

-Your `Workfront administrator` or a user with a `Plan` license and administrative access to custom forms must create custom forms in your environment before you can add them to objects.
+Your Workfront administrator or a user with a Plan license and administrative access to custom forms must create custom forms in your environment before you can add them to objects.
 For more information, see [Create or edit a custom form](../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

 ## Add a custom form to an object